Envira Gallery Blog

 The wedding day typically starts as soon as the bride and groom wake up.
 Photographers often shoot during the getting ready process for both sides of the bridal party.
 We often see traditional wedding photos of the bride’s mother and bridesmaids helping her get ready while the groomsmen get ready with the groom.

 However, it’s a good idea to ask both parties who they actually envision getting ready with.
-The bride may tell you that she envisions her mom being there, but has really always imagined her sister helping her into her dress.
+The bride may tell you that she expects her mom to be there, but has really always envisioned her sister helping her into her dress.

 Perhaps the groom has always imagined drinking a glass of scotch with his dad before he walks down the aisle.
 Without asking beforehand, you probably wouldn’t have known a moment like that is extra important, but now you can be sure they’re captured.